jimm98y/MSSQLEXPRESS-M1-Install/README.md

 - Microsoft SQL 2022 Developer

 ## Features not working on ARM64
-- Filestream (requires a system driver which is not avaialble on ARM64)
+- Filestream (requires a system driver which is not available on ARM64)
 - Azure Attestation (AzureAttestService cannot be started on ARM64)
 - 64-bit SQL Configuration Manager not working (mmc.exe is only avaialble as ARM64 (non-EC) process and it cannot load x64 DLLs, so configuraiton of some features must be done through registry)